- Initial set-up of the venue, including signs and the Registrar's desk.

 The venue is provided with the following:

-- An “office-in-a-box” for the Registrar containing: folders for each class (each with a Day Sheet listing the participants and music selections and Adjudicator Sheets for each participant); Festival Certificates (First, Second and Third place); the Prepaid Programmes List; a folder with blank Adjudication sheets; a folder with reference documents (Festival Copyright Policy, Registrar Procedure, Secretary Procedure, Quick Study/Sight Reading Instruction sheet, Sponsor-of-the-Day board schedule, Volunteer Schedule and Contact Lists, Venue Information sheet); Admission/Programme Sales Tally sheet; pens; pencils; pencil sharpener; pencil eraser; masking tape; and a donation “fish bowl”.
+- An “office-in-a-box” for the Registrar containing: folders for each class (each with a Class Sheet listing the participants and music selections and Adjudicator Sheets for each participant); Festival Certificates (First, Second and Third place); the Prepaid Programmes List; a folder with blank Adjudication sheets; a folder with reference documents (Festival Copyright Policy, Registrar Procedure, Secretary Procedure, Quick Study/Sight Reading Instruction sheet, Sponsor-of-the-Day board schedule, Volunteer Schedule and Contact Lists, Venue Information sheet); pencils; pencil sharpener; pencil eraser; masking tape; and a donation “fish bowl”.

 - A Cash Box containing a $150 float (combination of $1, $2, $5), a stack of Admission Day Passes, a stack of Festival Passes, date stamper and name tag stickers.
 Note that the Cash Box may be inside another box.